gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ## Mass Exchange

 Conversion of hot gas to cool gas and back again can happen through many different channels in a multiphase galactic atmosphere.
-The figure below schematically represents at least some of those mass-exchange channels:
+The figure below schematically represents many of those mass-exchange channels, but perhaps not all of them:

 <figure>
     <img src="../Multiphase_CGM.jpg"
          alt="Multiphase_CGM">
 </figure>

-An **ExpCGM** atmospheric model cannot realistically represent all of these processes.
-The key questions to consider when choosing what's most important to represent are therefore:
+An evolving **ExpCGM** atmospheric model cannot realistically represent all of these channels.
+The key questions to consider when deciding the most important ones to represent are therefore:

 1. Which channels dominate the atmosphere's overall radiative energy loss rate $\dot{E}\_{\rm rad}$?
 2. Which channels feed the most gas into the central galaxy and therefore determine the rate $\dot{E}\_{\rm fb}$ at which feedback adds energy to the atmosphere?